fossi-foundation/wishbone/src/b3/source/04_registered.rst

   might be useful for arbitration logic, or to keep the buses from/to interfaces coherent.

-Figure 4-5 shows a Classic read cycle.
+:numref:`classicread` shows a Classic read cycle.
 A total of two transfers are shown.
 The cycle is terminated after the second transfer.
 The protocol for this cycle works as follows: